elizabethpursell/Netsuite-Print-Spec-Button/README.md

     - **Filters:** Internal ID
     - **Permissions:** Public
 ### Record Fields
-New custom fields will be needed to added to item records.
+New custom fields will be needed to be added to item records.
 Data that I used includes product information, nutrition facts, sensory descriptions, weight settings, and packaging information.
 I added all the fields to its own subtab on the item record form.
 ### Optional Autofill Feature
 - **Purpose:** reduces the input of repetitive information over different products; creates a dropdown selection that will autofill the fields based on a custom record type
 - **Example Record Types:** flavor, weight settings, pallet pattern